nxproject/workspace/readmes/README_USERS.md

 Selectors are part of the allowed settings but they are defined in a global basis.
 For example:

 ```
-?QM
+?HELP
 ```

-Tells the system that the Quick MEssage selector is set.
+Tells the system that the user can access the help sub-system.
 Each selector controls a particual area or operation in the system.
 The following are defined:

 * ```HELP``` - Allow access to online help
 * ```EMAIL``` - Allow access to email operations
 * ```QUICK``` - Allow for Quick Messages
 * ```TELE``` = Allow access to SMS and Voice
-* ```8X8``` - Allow access to video conferencing
+* ```VCONF``` - Allow access to video conferencing (future)

 And a special ones: